 4. Once logged in, D2L resources for students can be located in the "D2L Help for Students" widget (see picture below).
 This widget is continually updated with video tutorials, pdfs, links, etc. that explains to students how to best use and navigate D2L.
-For additional assistance using D2L, students may contact Center for Academic Technology Support (CATS) Training Specialist Kim Ervin at (217)-581-8358 or firstname.lastname@example.org.
+For additional assistance using D2L, students may contact Center for Academic Technology Support (CATS) D2L Assistance at (217)-581-8452

 Lynda.com is an online subscription library that teaches the latest software tools and skills through instructional videos.
 Over 1,400 training videos are available.
 All EIU students, faculty, and staff may create a free account at www.eiu.edu/lynda

-Qualtrics enables users to conduct online data collection and analysis including market research, customer satisfaction and loyalty, product and concept testing, employee evaluations, and website feedback.
-All EIU students, faculty, and staff with an active EIU netID and password may log in to Qualtrics at www.eiu.edu/qualtrics
+Qualtrics enables students to conduct online data collection and analysis including market research, customer satisfaction and loyalty, product and concept testing, employee evaluations and website feedback.
+Go to http://www.eiu.edu/qualtrics/ for more information.

 Turnitin is a tool for both faculty and students to enhance the writing process.
 Created from the collective efforts of researchers, teachers, mathematicians and computer scientists at UC Berkeley, the Turnitin program has helped with the detection of improperly cited written works using an Internet-based electronic service.